KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AlarmClock by fewieden](https://github.com/fewieden/MMM-AlarmClock)

 1. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+2. Recommendation: Replace eslintrc by new flat config.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-alexa by sakirtemel](https://github.com/sakirtemel/MMM-alexa)